MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

     GO
     ```

-1. Lastly, change the connection string in applications using your Fabric Warehouse.
+1. Lastly, change the connection string in applications using your Fabric warehouse.

 > [!NOTE]
 > For customers who need cross-regional disaster recovery and fully automated business continuity, we recommend keeping two Fabric Warehouse setups in separate Fabric regions and maintaining code and data parity by doing regular deployments and data ingestion to both sites.